 There is an annual tuition for each student at Wesley Christian Academy, which is conveniently broken down into 10 equal payments for our parents.
-This tuition is due on the 1st of every month, starting with the first payment due on August 1, 2021 and the last payment due on May 1, 2022.
+We have partnered with FACTS Management Company to help us manage our tuition payments.
+Tuition is due on the 1st of every month, starting with the first payment due on August 1, 2024, and the last payment due on May 1, 2025.
+Automatic payments can be made from your checking/saving account or credit card.
 On the 11th day of each month, regardless of the day of the week, a \$25.00 late fee will be assessed per student for any outstanding unpaid fees.
 If payment is not made in full with the above late fee by the last day of the month, an additional \$50.00 late fee will be assessed, per student.
 For any account reaching more than 60 days past due, the student will be released from the school.

+An annual \$300.00 Enrollment Fee is due for each student enrolling in our 3-year-old programs at time of Registration.

-An annual \$200.00 Enrollment Fee is due per Preschool Student at time of Registration, and \$50.00 Technology fee is due the first day of school, excluding VPK.
+An annual \$150.00 Enrollment Fee is due for each student enrolling in the 5-day VPK program at the time of Registration.